2Tiny2Scale/tailscale-docker-sidecar-configs/README.md

 The provided configurations showcase how to set up Tailscale alongside Docker services, with a focus on ensuring connectivity, security, and ease of deployment.
 The examples include configurations for Tailscale authentication, state management, and service routing.

-The example below illustrates a basic setup where Tailscale is used to manage network traffic for AdGuard Home in a Docker environment, utilizing a sidecar approach to simplify networking and enhance security.
+The example configurations below illustrate a basic setup where Tailscale is used to manage network traffic for AdGuard Home in a Docker environment, utilizing a sidecar approach to simplify networking and enhance security.

 If you would like to add your own config, you can use the [service-template](templates/service-template/).